CY1222/master/README.md

 code & photo

-these are all the picture and code for my thesis
+these are all the picture and code of my thesis